ljpatrick/marxpaint/macos/README.txt

 WHAT IS THIS
 ------------
-This document describes how to build Tux Paint 0.9.23 or later on macOS.
+This document describes how to build Marx Paint 0.9.23 or later on macOS.

-Tux Paint 0.9.22 and earlier required building Tux Paint from the Xcode IDE.
+Marx Paint 0.9.22 and earlier required building Marx Paint from the Xcode IDE.
-Starting with 0.9.23, however, Tux Paint for macOS is built as though it were a Linux application.
+Starting with 0.9.23, however, Marx Paint for macOS is built as though it were a Linux application.

 PREREQUISITES
 -------------
-Although Tux Paint is built without the Xcode IDE, Xcode itself is still required to build Tux Paint.
+Although Marx Paint is built without the Xcode IDE, Xcode itself is still required to build Marx Paint.
 Download it from the App Store, and launch it once to accept its license agreements.
 You may also need to install the Xcode command line tools using the command:

   xcode-select --install

-Building Tux Paint also requires various libraries.
+Building Marx Paint also requires various libraries.
 We install them from MacPorts where possible, source code otherwise.
 Install MacPorts to the default /opt/local path according to the instructions found on their website: